OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/SetGeoLayerCRS/SetGeoLayerCRS.md

 See the [automated tests](https://github.com/OpenWaterFoundation/owf-app-geoprocessor-python-test/tree/master/test/commands/SetGeoLayerCRS).

 The following GeoLayer data are used in the example[^1].
-[^1]: The example assume that the GeoLayers have *already* been read into the GeoProcessor with the [ReadGeoLayerFromGeoJSON](../ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON) command.
+[^1]: The examples assume that the GeoLayers have *already* been read into the GeoProcessor from a file.

 **<p style="text-align: left;">
 Example GeoLayer Data